 I completed my PhD in philosophy at University College London in December 2018.
 My dissertation was supervised by M. G. F. Martin and Ulrike Heuer.
 Before that I took the MPhil Stud at UCL and an MA, also in philosophy, at King’s College London.
 The latter was my formal entry into the subject after a BA in fine arts at the University of the West of England, Bristol.
 (You can see some of my video work from my BA here.)

-My main research interests are in the philosophy of mind and action, moral psychology, and the philosophy of psychology.
+My main research interests are in the philosophical moral psychology, connecting issues in the philosophy of mind and action with concerns in moral philosophy.
 Most broadly, I am interested in how we understand ourselves and other people.
-More specifically, my research engages with such issues as the role of norms and values in explaining and understanding actions, emotions and beliefs; the nature and phenomenology of motivating mental states such as love and desire; the character and development of ordinary psychological understanding (‘theory of mind’, ‘mindreading’, or ‘folk’ or ‘commonsense’ psychology).
-Increasingly, I am thinking about what we might be missing when we seek to understand all of these things in terms of ‘reasons’.
+More specifically, my research engages with such issues as the role of norms and values in explaining and understanding actions, emotions and beliefs; the nature and phenomenology of things like love and desire; the character and development of ordinary psychological understanding (‘theory of mind’, ‘mindreading’, or ‘folk’ or ‘commonsense’ psychology).
+Increasingly, I am thinking about what we might be missing when we try to understand all of these things in terms of ‘reasons’.